Tinkerforge/doc/source/Hardware/Bricklets/Temperature.rst

    :align: center
    :target: ../../_images/Bricklets/temperature_brickv.jpg

-Click on the Temperature Bricklet tab and see how the measured values change dependend on the device temperature.
+See how the measured values change dependend on the device temperature.
 For example put your finger on the sensor and see the temperature rising.